smnbck/face-detection-evaluator/README.md

 # face-detection-evaluator
-This iOS App features implementations for the Kairos Face Detection APIs, Face++ Detect API and Microsoft Face API
+This iOS App features implementations for the Kairos Face Detection APIs, Face++ Detect API and Microsoft Face API.
+All API Keys were removed.